Are ghosts everywhere?

 Is there some crossover zone between physical and not physical where specters pop in and out of reality through some process we know nothing about?

 It happens.
-People see ghosts all the time, and the shame is that fear of ridicule forces them into self-doubt or, worse, silence.
+People see ghosts all the time, and the shame is that self-doubt or fear of ridicule forces them into silence.

 Ghosts Anywhere or Everywhere

 When you try to verify whatever information is out there about ghosts, scientists scramble to defend their beliefs.